openbabel/documentation/Command-line_tools/babel.rst

  babel  infile.xxx  outfile.xxx  --sort desc

 If the descriptor desc provides a numerical value, the molecule with the smallest value is output first.
-For descriptors which provide a string output the order is alphabetical, but for the inchi descriptor a more chemically informed order is used (e.g. "CH4" is before than "C2H6", "CH4" is less than "ClH" hydrogen chloride).
+For descriptors that provide a string output the order is alphabetical, but for the InChI descriptor a more chemically informed order is used (e.g. "CH4" is before than "C2H6", "CH4" is less than "ClH" hydrogen chloride).

 The order can be reversed by preceding the descriptor name with ``~``, e.g.::